Starlordpd233/web_dev_lc/web/README.md

 ## Getting Started

-First, run the development server:
+First, run the development server (this project listens on port 3001 by default):

 ```bash
 npm run dev